gilokk0/ReadGood-Gilokk0-Edition/README.md

-**YATwiChaVi** - Yet Another Twitch Chat Viewer!
+**YATChaV** - Yet Another Twitch Chat View!

-# YATwiChaVi
+# YATChaV
-This Twitch chat viewer is a fork of [ReadGood](https://github.com/instafluff/ReadGood) by [Instafluff](https://github.com/instafluff), a Dyslexia-Friendly Twitch Chat View that was built live on Twitch at the [Comfy Corner](https://www.twitch.tv/instafluff)!
+This Twitch chat view is a fork of [ReadGood](https://github.com/instafluff/ReadGood) by [Instafluff](https://github.com/instafluff), a Dyslexia-Friendly Twitch Chat View that was built live on Twitch at the [Comfy Corner](https://www.twitch.tv/instafluff)!

 # Features
 - CarmineOakFont font chat